What's in this article?

 Sometimes 90 days isn’t enough to achieve your goals, but it’s enough time to try out several ideas to see what works and what doesn’t, and then continue optimizing for the next 90 days.

-12 SEO optimization tips for law firm websites
+16 SEO optimization tips for law firm websites in 2023

-Without even getting into the nitty-gritty of SEO, follow these tips for a quick refresh of your website.
+Without getting into the nitty-gritty technical details of SEO, follow these tips for a quick refresh of your website for improved visibility, boosted traffic, and increased lead generation.

-If your website looks like it was designed in 1995, you should probably address your law firm’s website design before diving into an SEO strategy.
+If your website looks like it was designed in 1995, then you need to address your law firm’s website before even diving into an SEO strategy.

 A clean, modern website is a must.
-Remember, your law firm’s website is an extension of your brand and office.
+Remember, your website is an extension of your brand and office’s reputation.
 If it’s clunky and outdated, people will assume your firm is too.

 Did you know that 54% of all internet traffic is done on a mobile phone?
 Yeah, that’s higher than what I originally thought too.